riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) (p.
 11, footnote 7):

-> In the authors' preferred formalization of FDT, agents actually iterate over
+> In the authors’ preferred formalization of FDT, agents actually iterate over
 > *policies* (mappings from observations to actions) rather than actions.
 This
 > makes a difference in certain multi-agent dilemmas, but will not make a
 > difference in this paper.

-Again using Tyrrell McAllister's notation, UDT1.1 looks like:
+Again using Tyrrell McAllister’s notation, UDT1.1 looks like:

 $$\mathrm{UDT}_{1.1}(\mathbf X, \mathbf Y, \mathbf E, M, \mathbf I) = \operatorname*{arg\,max}_{f\in \mathbf I} \sum_{E\in\mathbf E} M(f,E)\cdot U(E)$$